 The Mastodon Campus Store in Walb Union is open, and textbooks can also be ordered online.

-Helmke Library opened July 1, and all online services remain active.
+Helmke Library is open, and all online services remain active.
 Please check the library’s blog for updates on services.

 Students, faculty, and staff may now access university Wi-Fi from the first floor of Parking Garage 3 and in the parking lot of the Modular Classroom Building.
 This campus map will clarify the coverage areas.
 These additions create a very large contiguous area of Wi-Fi coverage, including the adjacent grassy areas and several hundred parking places.
 This will allow you to safely park in these areas and use the university’s wireless network while still adhering to social-distancing mandates.
 There is no need for you to leave your vehicle to access the wireless network.